eayvali/Deep-TSC/README.md

 InceptionTime [2] uses 1D convolutions similar to CNNs used for image classification.
 ![models](./pics/models1.png)

 Parallel CNN-LSTM uses CNN layers and an attention LSTM layer in parallel [3].
 This is in contrast to common serial CNN LSTM architectures, where CNNs are used to encode features and the LSTM layer is used to model long-term dependencies of the features across time.
-The authors in [3] shuffle operation before the attention LSTM layer for computational efficiency.
-Global temporal information of each feature is fed ti LSTM at once.
-Serial CNN LSTM uses temporal convolutional networks as the CNN layers, which incorporate dilated causal convolutions to increase the receptive field of the CNN layers[4].
+The authors in [3] use shuffle operation before the attention LSTM layer for computational efficiency.
+This enables global temporal information of each feature to be fed to the LSTM layer at once.
+Serial CNN LSTM uses temporal convolutional networks (TCN) as the CNN layers, which incorporate dilated causal convolutions to increase the receptive field of the CNN layers[4].